fleetdm/fleet/docs/Configuration/yaml-files.md

 - `install_script.path` specifies the command Fleet will run on hosts to install software.
 The [default script](https://github.com/fleetdm/fleet/tree/main/pkg/file/scripts) is dependent on the software type (i.e. .pkg).
 - `uninstall_script.path` is the script Fleet will run on hosts to uninstall software.
 The [default script](https://github.com/fleetdm/fleet/tree/main/pkg/file/scripts) is dependent on the software type (i.e. .pkg).
 - `self_service` specifies whether or not end users can install from **Fleet Desktop > Self-service**.
-- `auto-install` specifies whether a policy will be written automatically.
-If true, the software will be installed everywhere it's absent.
+- `auto-install` specifies whether a policy to install the software will be written automatically.
+If true, the software will be installed on every host that’s missing this software.

 #### Example